 Maths at Palmarsh

 At Palmarsh we want every pupil to develop a love of maths.
-Maths is taught so that children can be fluent in number, can reason mathematically and are able to solve number problems.
-It is our intent to promote a lifelong, positive attitude towards maths and provide our children with a wide mathematical education taught in an enjoyable, relevant and creative way.
+We aim to deliver an inspiring and engaging mathematics curriculum which enables children to be numerate, creative, independent, inquisitive, enquiring and confident mathematicians.
+We work really hard to engage children of all ages and abilities, Maths is taught so that children can be fluent in number, can reason mathematically and are able to solve number problems.
+It is our intent to promote a lifelong, positive attitude towards maths.
 We like to encourage that everyone can work out the answer through the use of methods and manipulatives.

 The 4 areas of the National Curriculum are:

 We teach using as concrete-pictorial-abstract model.
 This means introducing the children to concrete materials that illuminate mathematical structure, helping them to visualise the structure through images and drawings and recording the maths with abstract mathematical symbols.
 We aim for the children to be able to move fluently between the three different ways of representing mathematics questions or problems.

 Fluency, both procedural and conceptual, is of the utmost importance in maths, particularly when it comes to gaining confidence.
 For this reason, a big emphasis will be put on learning number facts.
 The children will then learn how to use those facts to infer other facts.
 Good knowledge of number facts will allow children to calculate rather than count when they encounter mathematical problems.

 Mastery learning takes place through rich mathematical discussion.
 The children will be encouraged to explain their answers and make justifications.
 They will learn to challenge each other's mathematical thinking and to have their thinking challenged.
 Through discussion, the children will explore misconceptions and work towards mathematical generalisations.